mtheoryx/drpoindexter/public-site/src/notes/daily-thoughts-to-keep-in-mind.md

 ## Everyone has a bad day

 Related to the above, don't "give a pass" to obvious transgressions, but people make mistakes.
-Give space for learning, growth, apollogy, and reflection.
+Give space for learning, growth, apology, and reflection.

 ## You are not your social media